MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ne-acxrequest-acx_request_type.md

 ### -field AcxRequestTypeAny

-Any Request types will be available.
+Any Request types is possible.

 ### -field AcxRequestTypeCreate

-The create request type will be available.
+This is a create request.

 ### -field AcxRequestTypeProperty

-The request type property will be available.
+This is a property request.

 ### -field AcxRequestTypeMethod

-The request type method will be available.
+This is a method request.

 ### -field AcxRequestTypeEvent

-The request type event will be available.
+This is an event request.

 ### -field AcxRequestTypeResetState

-The request type reset state will be available.
+This is a reset request.

 ### -field AcxRequestTypeMax